 The SAS Regional Representative Network has been created to ensure that SAS doctors’ needs, views and interests are represented within the regional teams and to increase their active involvement with the RCP.
 It gives SAS doctors the opportunity to develop leadership skills and to make a difference to how the RCP thinks and develops.
 For more information visit Specialty, associate specialist and staff grade (SAS) doctors.

-If you have any questions or would like more information about the UK regional network, please contact Caroline Burton, senior manager for the UK regions, by email at email@example.com.
+If you have any questions or would like more information about the UK regional network, please contact Caroline Burton, Head of UK regions, by email at email@example.com.